New in October 2019: Expanded Novel Edition featuring new cover art by Angela Waters!

 Once a prospect for Canada’s Olympic hockey team, he’s just been kicked off a piddling local squad in Nowhere, Alaska.

-But one whiff of the silver wolf on the opposing bench was enough to confirm that the erotic dreams drawing Thierry across a continent have a very real source.
+But one whiff of the silver wolf on the opposing bench was enough to confirm that the dreams drawing Thierry across a continent have a very real source.

 Now all he has to do is convince Dmitri Sernov to be his alpha.
 Très simple, non?